alexminator/ALT_nano/README.md

 - **A 10k resistor**
 - **A waterproof ultrasonic sensor [JSN-SR04T](https://naylampmechatronics.com/img/cms/Datasheets/JSN-SR04T-2-0.pdf)**

 *For this project I used an Arduino nano due to its small size, to which a sensor and actuators will be connected.
 To display the information, a 20x4 LCD display was chosen with enough space to draw an animation of the tank filling.
-A buzzer for notification and a button for control.*
+A buzzer for notification and a button for control.For a longer life of the ultrasonic sensor, the JSN-SR04T was chosen, which is waterproof.
+If you do not have this sensor and use another, make sure to protect it against moisture.*

 | ARDUINO PINS | LCD PINS    |
 | ------------ | ----------- |